App Ideas

 Property & Real Estate Apps

 Real estate software has some of the highest severity scores in our database.
-Property managers, landlords, and tenants are all underserved.
-For a deeper dive, see our real estate SaaS ideas for 2026.
+Property managers, landlords, investors, and tenants are all underserved.
+One real-estate investor on Reddit summed up the gap perfectly:

 1. Tenant Maintenance Request Tracker